-We are looking for people who enjoy the challenge of working in a changing environment where every visitor comes with unique perspectives and opportunities to grow.
+We are in search of people who enjoy the challenge of working in a changing environment where every visitor comes with unique perspectives and opportunities to grow.
 We are looking for people who are self motivated, inquisitive and cheerful; people who find interest in the stories of Paul Laurence Dunbar and Wilbur and Orville Wright.
 The park is looking for people who want to learn about U.S. history and have the desire to share that knowledge with others.

-If you are interested in working in a dynamic, changing environment, please contact Robert Petersen at 937-225-7705, by e-mail at e-mail us, or by writing to Dayton Aviation Heritage National Historical Park, 16 S. Williams Street, Dayton, Ohio 45402.
-Come, help us preserve and interpret the history of this great land.
-Help us to tell these stories to a broader audience.
+If you are interested in working in a dynamic, changing environment, please contact the park's VIP Coordinator, Robert Petersen at 937-225-7705, by e-mail or by writing to Dayton Aviation Heritage National Historical Park, 16 S. Williams Street, Dayton, Ohio 45402.
+Help us preserve and interpret the history of this great land so that we can tell these stories to a broader audience.

 Come be a part of your national parks.